coderguy-07/Playwright-hybrid-test-suit/README.md

-# Enterprise Playwright JS Test Suite
+# Playwright JS Test Suite

-An **enterprise-grade test automation framework** built with [Playwright](https://playwright.dev/) and JavaScript, featuring the Page Object Model, API testing, visual regression, and Docker support.
+An **a test automation framework** built with [Playwright](https://playwright.dev/) and JavaScript, featuring the Page Object Model, API testing, visual regression, and Docker support.

 ## 🚀 Features